NBISweden/development-guidelines/README.md

 below), collecting issues (bug reports) connected with a project, and for organising work tasks ("projects" in GitHub speak).

-On GitHub, we have an Educational Account called "[NBISweden](https://github.com/NBISweden)" ("NBIS" was taken) which acts like an umbrella for all our various repositories.
+On GitHub, we have an GitHub Education Account called "[NBISweden](https://github.com/NBISweden)" ("NBIS" was taken) which acts like an umbrella for all our various repositories.
 Code repositories are public (available to the world), but we have the